vercel/terraform-provider-vercel/docs/resources/project_environment_variable.md

 page_title: "vercel_project_environment_variable Resource - terraform-provider-vercel"
 subcategory: ""
 description: |-
-  Provides a Project environment variable resource.
+  Provides a Project Environment Variable resource.
-  A Project environment variable resource defines an environment variable on a Vercel Project.
+  A Project Environment Variable resource defines an Environment Variable on a Vercel Project.
   For more detailed information, please see the Vercel documentation https://vercel.com/docs/concepts/projects/environment-variables.
+  ~> Terraform currently provides both a standalone Project Environment Variable resource (a single Environment Variable), and a Project resource with Environment Variables defined in-line via the environment field.
+  At this time you cannot use a Vercel Project resource with in-line environment in conjunction with any vercel_project_environment_variable resources.
+Doing so will cause a conflict of settings and will overwrite Environment Variables.
 ---

 # vercel_project_environment_variable (Resource)

-Provides a Project environment variable resource.
+Provides a Project Environment Variable resource.

-A Project environment variable resource defines an environment variable on a Vercel Project.
+A Project Environment Variable resource defines an Environment Variable on a Vercel Project.

 For more detailed information, please see the [Vercel documentation](https://vercel.com/docs/concepts/projects/environment-variables).

+~> Terraform currently provides both a standalone Project Environment Variable resource (a single Environment Variable), and a Project resource with Environment Variables defined in-line via the `environment` field.
+At this time you cannot use a Vercel Project resource with in-line `environment` in conjunction with any `vercel_project_environment_variable` resources.
+Doing so will cause a conflict of settings and will overwrite Environment Variables.

 ## Example Usage